“From a failing relationship, to a limiting belief, once we let go our suffering ends”

 “From time to time we find ourselves riddled with doubt and uncertainty.
 Should we shouldn’t we?
 Do I don’t I?
 Perhaps, maybe, could be.
 Doubt, doubt, doubt”

 Getting stuck with doubt is extremely debilitating.
 It’s a little like quicksand in its nature: the more we struggle, the deeper we sink.
 Wrestling with doubt is also very tiring.
 When we’re trapped in the confusion, brought on by a doubt and uncertainty, we can even feel like we’re going slightly mad.
-We can begin to feel like we no longer know our own minds and begin to rely on others to make decisions for us.
+We can begin to feel like we no longer know our own mind and begin to rely on others to make decisions for us.

 If you can imagine a child emotionally abused for years, having all their decisions and choices questioned, criticised and invalidated time and time again, they eventually become weak and subservient to their abuser.
 The insanity of confusion and doubt is so strong, they become completely reliant on their abusers to make decisions for them.
 They literally no longer know their own mind.
 Self-doubt seeded over years of abuse.